OpenGenealogy/isoggy/README.md

 Suggestions and comments, and (especially) bug reports are very welcome.
 Please use Github issues or pull requests for these, so they can be tracked.

+##Who's using isoggy?

+I wrote isoggy to support [yreport](https://github.com/OpenGenealogy/yreport), a in-progress very early attempt at a Y-DNA to subclade program.

+Do you find this useful for you genetic genealogy project?
+If so, please let me know (via issues) and, if appropriate, I'll add a link to your project here.

 ##Credits

-Although Rob Hoare is a member of ISOGG, these programs and OpenGenealogy have no connection with ISOGG, nor with the creation of the Y-tree.
+Although Rob Hoare is a (rather inactive) member of ISOGG, these programs and OpenGenealogy have no connection with ISOGG, nor with the creation of the Y-tree.
 I appreciate the efforts of the many ISOGG volunteers that provide such a great resource for genetic genealogy.